Dieter Ecklebe

 Dieter Ecklebe (born 16 October 1939) is a German former tennis player.

 Born in Holzminden, Lower Saxony, Ecklebe was first called into the West Germany Davis Cup team in 1959, featuring in a tie against Brazil.
 He appeared in two further ties in 1961.

 Ecklebe had a win over Ken Fletcher in the first round of the 1962 French Championships.

-In 1964 he was West German national singles champion.
+In 1964 he was the West German national singles champion.